RolandPheasant/DynamicData.ReactiveUI/README.md

-## DynamicData.ReactiveUI
+## Dynamic Data / ReactiveUI Adaptor

 This is a very simple adaptor layer to assist with binding dynamic data observables with reactiveui’s ReactiveList object.
+Get it from https://www.nuget.org/packages/DynamicData.ReactiveUI

 ### What is dynamic data?